 The Handwriting on the Wall & Legalized Sin

-Today in our society, we have taken it a step further.
-In our arrogance, we haven’t just sinned, we’ve legalized it.
-As if making something legal will protect us from the judgment of a Holy God.
+Today, our society has taken it a step further.
+In our arrogance, we haven’t just sinned; we’ve legalized it, as if making something legal will protect us from the judgment of a Holy God.

 The truth is our choices and behaviors have consequences.
 And one day each of us will stand before one of two judgments (2 Cor.
 5.10; Rev. 20.11) and give an account.

 God is the same yesterday, today, and forever (Heb.
 13.8).
 He is patient and merciful, but one day He will judge all sin.
-Unless we have repented, believed the gospel, and our sin has been covered by the blood of Christ, we will answer for it.
+Unless we have repented, believed the gospel, and had our sin covered by the blood of Christ, we will answer for it.

 There may not be any handwriting on the wall because He has already written all of His warnings and commands in His Word and on our hearts (Rom.
 2.12-16).
 That’s one reason why there is so much fear and anxiety in the world today.
-When we are not living according to what is right, our own hearts condemn us.
+When we’re not living right, our hearts condemn us.

 And just as in Belshazzar’s life, the things He’s written will one day, possibly soon, come to pass and the party will be over for many.
 Romans 6.23 says, “The wages of sin is death …” But for those who repent and turn to God, “… the free gift of God is eternal life in Christ Jesus.”